-Since 2003, The Judy Fund has raised over $4.8 million from over 1,600 donors individuals, families and businesses!
-To make a gift in support of the Alzheimer's Association's Judy Fund, please go to the donation section above.
+Since 2003, The Judy Fund has raised nearly $5 million from over 1,600 donors individuals, families and businesses.
+To make a gift in support of the Alzheimer's Association's Judy Fund, please go to the donation section below.

 Elizabeth Gelfand Stearns

 Tue, Feb 26, 2013